bips-hb/bsscomparison/README.txt

     or to generate just the plots based on the raw results provided by us (see below for the links).

+    NOTE: If you do not want to run the complete/parts of the simulation study, but want to plot all/some of the results we submitted
+    please select the following order of options in the interactive session:
+    5 --> 2 --> 2 --> 2
+    Alternatively, you can start this script from chapter 'IV.
+Generate plots'

     The master script contains 7+1 chapters:

     NOTE: If you want only to generate the plots please scipt the first